PySimpleGUI/PySimpleGUI/readme.md

 The programs you write using repl.it will automatically download and install the latest PySimpleGUIWeb from PyPI onto a virtual Python environment.
 All that is required is to type `import PySimpleGUIWeb` you'll have a Python environment up and running with the latest PyPI release of PySimpleGUIWeb.

 This is an exciting new development that's opening up all kinds of possibilities for new ways to program and learn PySimpleGUI.
-Stayed tuned, much more to be
+Stayed tuned, much more to be posted about this I'm sure.

 # Support